Lea Bridge railway station: 19th century

 The Northern and Eastern Railway was leased by the Eastern Counties Railway, which operated the station.
 The ECR became part of the Great Eastern Railway (GER) in 1862.
 The GER established its signal works (which included a dummy signal box) on the eastern side of the line; the works were demolished in 1939 and replaced by a parcels depot.
 To the south of the station were the large Temple Mills marshalling yards, and the station would have seen large numbers of goods trains passing.
 In 1870 a line was opened to Shern Hall Street station (a temporary station located west of the present-day Wood Street station) and a shuttle service operated between Lea Bridge and Shern Hall Street, commencing traffic on 24 April 1870.
 Prior to this, a horse bus operating between Walthamstow and Lea Bridge had met all trains arriving at the station.
 The station was renamed Lea Bridge in 1841.

 20th century

+In 1923 the GER became part of the London and North Eastern Railway (LNER).
+In the Summer of 1928, the Lea Bridge Stadium was constructed with one of the four stadium entrances directly opposite the railway station.